Ethsim12/Discourse-ICS-importer-by-REST-API/README.md

 ## What it does

 - **Parses an ICS feed** and creates/updates one Discourse topic per event.
-(If the same time/date & optionally location, UID deosn't matter)
+(If the same time/date & optionally location, the UID doesn't matter)
-- De-duplication by UID is priortised: each event is keyed by its ICS `UID` using a stable hash-based tag and the full mash invisible in the event topic first post's body, so the same event is updated rather than duplicated, starting with easiest way of checking.
+- De-duplication by UID is prioritised: each event is keyed by its ICS `UID` using a stable hash-based tag and the full hash invisible in the event topic first post's body, so the same event is updated rather than duplicated, starting with easiest way of checking.
 - **Timer-safe:** designed for periodic runs (e.g., every 4 hours).
 A file lock prevents overlapping executions.
 - **Respectful tag handling:** optional tags are set on **first create** only; subsequent updates leave your manually-added tags intact, but may create new tags if the ics feed is "noisy".
 - **Timezone aware:** formats times using the timezone of your choosing for human-readable bodies.